Kevin Sheedy (Australian footballer): Richmond

 After Sheedy's retirement from his playing career, Sheedy immediately became an assistant coach at Richmond Football Club under senior coach Tony Jewell during the 1980 season where Richmond ended up winning the premiership in the 1980 Grand Final.
 It was clear he was preparing for a senior coaching role.
 He examined every facet of the club as the team went on to take the premiership.

 Essendon

 Sheedy replaced Barry Davis as Essendon Football Club senior coach, starting from the 1981 season after Davis resigned at the end of the 1980 season.

-Sheedy's greatest impact on the game was during his 27-year career as senior coach of the Essendon Bombers.
-Sheedy held down the role continuously between 1981 and 2007, during which time some other sides had had over a dozen different coaches.
+Sheedy's greatest impact on the game was during his 27-year career as senior coach of the Essendon.
+He held down the role continuously between 1981 and 2007, during which time some other sides had had over a dozen different coaches.
 Essendon won four premierships during Sheedy's tenure as senior coach in 1984, 1985, 1993 and 2000 as well as finishing runner-up three more times in 1983, 1990 and 2001 and losing a further two Preliminary Finals by only 1 point in 1996 and 1999.